Shelchamp/CosmicCat/README.md

 ### Functionality & MVP

-Within Cat Fish, users are able to:
+Within Cosmic Cat, users are able to:

 * Start the game
-* Move the In Bread Cat using the arrow keys and WASD
+* Move the Cosmic Cat using the arrow keys and WASD
 * Grow larger as they eat smaller cats

-### Cat Fish Movement
+### Cosmic Cat Movement

 * Cats are rendered using canvas.
 Cats are randomly generated with various sizes, starting positions, and velocity
+* Enemy cats scale with the Cosmic cat as it grows
 * User controls allow for multiple inputs
 * Player cat has a maximum speed and will eventually come to a halt if no buttons are pressed